 You can fix this issue by modifying the data provider to use a catalog file that will provide an alternate location for the DTD used to validate the XML.
-This feature can be used by all Data Providers that include an XSL transformation 1.
+This feature can be used by all Data Providers that include an XSL transformation [1: The list includes:] .